Keratosis pilaris occurs when dead skin cells clog hair follicles, leading to skin discomfort, rough feeling bumps, and redness.

 Normal skin sloughs off dead cells, reducing excess keratin on the skin’s surface.
 In those affected with keratosis pilaris, excess keratin can clog hair follicles, contributing to bumpy patches and pustules.

-Research published in the International Journal of Trichology suggests that keratosis pilaris is caused by defective hair shaft formation.
-Thick and circular hair shafts can rupture follicle cells and cause abnormal follicular keratinization and inflammation.
+Research published in the International Journal of Trichology suggests that keratosis pilaris may be linked to defective hair shaft formation.
+According to the study, thicker, circular hair shafts can rupture follicle cells, contributing to abnormal keratin buildup.1

 While more research is needed, other potential causes of keratosis pilaris have been suggested.